 Long Handled Sponge Adaptive Bathing Aid

 Follow this tutorial and learn how to make your own long handled sponge adaptive bathing aid.
-This type of adaptive device can help individuals with limited arm range of motion and/or hip flexion (bend) reach the lower legs and other hard to reach areas when washing.
+This type of assistive technology can help individuals with limited arm range of motion and/or hip flexion (bend) reach the lower legs and other hard to reach areas when washing.
 A second long handled sponge can also be used as a cleaning device to scrub hard to reach places in the home.
-Follow this easy step-by-step tutorial.

 Long Handled Sponge adaptive bath device